felipewhitaker/felipewhitaker/README.md

 - 💻 I mostly use Python and its packages (such as [Pandas](https://pandas.pydata.org/) and [sklearn](https://scikit-learn.org/stable/))
 - 📈 I also wrote a package for transforming Time Series to a tabular format for Neural Networks: [tabular-time-series](https://github.com/felipewhitaker/tabular-time-series)
 - 👓 I learned  Julia during my Masters for optimization challenges and fell in love with it.
 Check out [Decision and Risk Analysis repo](https://github.com/felipewhitaker/decision_and_risk_analysis).
-- 🌱 I love learning new concepts and contexts through challengeds
+- 🌱 I love learning new concepts and contexts through challenges
 - 💬 Ping me for any data related challenge and I will love listening about it!
 - ❤️ Fun fact: I love 🎶 music and 🚴 cycling!